What is Switch Virtual Interface (SVI)

-In the earlier period of networking the Layer 2 switch was the fastest device for forwarding data just like the data is physically received and forward onto other ports and the router was comparatively slow in the process.
+In the earlier networking period, the Layer 2 switch was the fastest device for forwarding data, just as data was physically received and forwarded onto other ports.
+The router was comparatively slow in the process.

-The network engineer thinks about to extend the switch portion into access, distribution and core layer as much as possible.
-When they extend the layer 2 switches to these layers they created loop issues.
+The network engineer thinks about extending the switch portion into access, distribution, and core layers as much as possible.
+When they extended the layer 2 switches to these layers, they created loop issues.

-To solve this problem, the engineers used the spanning-tree protocol but it is still enabling flexibility and redundancy in inter-switch connections.
-With the development of technologies, the router became faster and cheaper, So, routing becomes possible at wire speed.
+To solve this problem, the engineers used the spanning-tree protocol, which still enables flexibility and redundancy in inter-switch connections.
+With the development of technologies, routers became faster and cheaper, so routing became possible at wire speed.

-Therefore the router has transferred to core and distribution layers without affecting the performance of the network.
+Therefore, the router has transferred to the core and distribution layers without affecting the network’s performance.
 The users are distributed into separate VLANs and subnets, and the network engineers start configuring the distribution swathes as layer 3 gateways for the users of access switch VLANs.

-So, each distribution switch required its unique IP address matching to each access switch VLAN.
-The Layer 3 routed ports are uses between the distribution and the core layer switch.
-The engineers are not dependant on spanning tree protocol because there are no physical loops in the layer 2 portion of the topology.
+So, each distribution switch requires a unique IP address matching each access switch VLAN.
+The Layer 3 routed ports are used between the distribution and the core layer switch.
+The engineers are not dependent on the spanning tree protocol because there are no physical loops in the layer 2 portion of the topology.

-We can configure switch virtual interface (SVI) for both on multilayer switch and a Layer 2 switch for a VLAN that exists on that switch.
-But only the multilayer (layer 3 supported) switch can do inter-VLAN routing.
+We can configure a switch virtual interface (SVI) for both a multilayer switch and a Layer 2 switch for a VLAN that exists on that switch.
+However, only the multilayer (layer 3 supported) switch can do inter-VLAN routing.

-The Switch Virtual Interface is not a physical port, therefore, it’s called a virtual interface.
-It is functioning on a multilayer switch just like a router interface and that can be configured in the same way as a router interface.
+The Switch Virtual Interface is not a physical port; therefore, it’s called a virtual interface.
+It functions on a multilayer switch like a router interface and can be configured similarly.

 The SVI provides layer 3 processing for packets to all associated hosts of that VLAN.
-Whenever you want to configure the SVI, ensure the particular VLAN existence on the switch.
+Whenever you want to configure the SVI, ensure that the particular VLAN exists on the switch.

-In the figure above, the switch must have VLAN 100 and VLAN 200 in the VLAN database if not, the SVI interface stays down.
-The reason for that we required SVI are the following.
+In the figure above, the switch must have VLAN 100 and VLAN 200 in the VLAN database; if not, the SVI interface stays down.
+We required SVI for the following reasons.

 - To offer a gateway for a VLAN.